 CHDI and The Jackson Laboratory (JAX) have been longstanding collaborators.
 While JAX offers many of the same HD mouse lines as CHDI, they also have a large number of GMAs associated with HD research that have been donated by various institutions.

-A multi-institutional international collaboration supporting use of the mouse as a model system to study human biology and disease; an online searchable web-based catalog of mouse resources available globally, including inbred, mutant, and genetically engineered mice, cryopreserved embryos and gametes, and embryonic stem cell lines.
+A multi-institutional international collaboration supporting the use of mouse models to study human biology and disease, with an online catalog of mouse resources available globally.

 International database resource for the laboratory mouse, providing integrated genetic, genomic, and biological data to facilitate the study of human health and disease.

-To obtain a Foundation ID (CHDI#) collaborators must submit a CHDI Foundation Materials Registration/Submission Request and complete the questionnaire.
-Please be advised that the submission of a completed questionnaire is obligatory and it will take a minimum of 10 business days to process.
-If you have any questions and/or concerns please contact the Foundation Scientific Director associated with your collaboration.
+To obtain a CHDI ID (CHDI#), collaborators must submit a CHDI Foundation Materials Registration/Submission Request and complete the questionnaire; requests will take at least 10 business days to process.
+If you have any questions please contact the science director associated with your collaboration.